usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Symantec, as part of Broadcom
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Symantec, as part of Broadcom delivers data-centric, hybrid cybersecurity to defend modern businesses.
 Symantec ZTNA is a SaaS solution that cloaks all corporate resources on the network, leaving no room for lateral movement and network-based threats.
 The combined Symantec portfolio leverages one of the largest civilian security threat intelligence networks in the world to deliver rich context and extensive telemetry that enables organizations to easily and accurately identify threats while extending zero trust protections to every asset and application.
-For more information, go to https://symantec.com/.
+For more information, go to the `Symantec website <https://symantec.com/>`__.

 Symantec Cloud Secure Web Gateway
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^